+Getting remote development opportunities with only two to three years of experience can seem like an especially daunting task.
+The trick is to focus your efforts on your application and seek the positions that will be most fruitful for you.
 Start by realizing that most job listings are a wish list rather than a list of demands.
 Employers are hoping to find the perfect candidate, but most will settle for reliable employees.
 If you're only a couple of years off of the experience requirements, apply for the job anyway.
 Don't apply for the position that asks for a decade of experience, but a year or two fewer than asked is generally fine.
+Look for companies that are remote-only or remote-first employers.
+These businesses have the highest demand for the position and often keep applications on file for quick fill-ins.
 Craft your cover letter and resume to spotlight your best qualifications.
 A functional-style resume can draw attention to your skill set rather than your limited work history

 .
 Comb the job listing for buzzwords and repeated phrases to use in your own application.